-All webinars are delivered in Eastern Time (ET).
+All virtual training is delivered in Eastern Time (ET).

 Attendees will need to complete the NEW CANADIAN INGREDIENT LABELLING PRACTICUM 2020 assignment on their own time prior to the live online practicum review session.